PTCT: Patches with 3D-Temporal Convolutional Transformer Network for Precipitation Nowcasting: Experiment

-We conduct all the experiments with Intel Xeon(R) Gold 6132 CPU @2.60GHz, four NVIDIA V100 GPUs and 240GB memory.
+\textbf{Implementation Details.} We conduct all the experiments with Intel Xeon(R) Gold 6132 CPU @2.60GHz, four NVIDIA V100 GPUs and 240GB memory.
 The operating system is CentOS 7.4.1708.
-For each method, we implement it with six layers or blocks with $D=128$.
-Further, the size of 3D-temporal convolutional kernel in TCTN is $3\times3\times3$ while the size of convolutional kernel in the rest is set as $5\times5$ for fairness.
-We set the mini-batch as 8 for all the methods.
-The dropout is set as 0.1 in TCTN.
+For baseline methods, we implement them with hyperparamters given in their papers.
+For PTCT, six layers or blocks with $D=800$.
+Further, the size of 3D-temporal convolutional kernel is $3\times3\times3$.
+We set the mini-batch as 8 for all the methods in Radar Echo GuangZhou, and 4 for HKO-7 dataset.

-We select mean square error (MSE) as the loss function for all the methods.
-We further adopt the ADAM optimizer with $10^{-4}$ learning rate and the cosine annealing schedule \cite{loshchilov2016sgdr} to train our proposed TCTN while compared models are trained as described in their papers.
-We train all the networks with 80 and 150 epochs, respectively, and select the best one of each.
+To optimize models, we select mean square error (MSE) as the loss function for all the methods.
+We further adopt the ADAM optimizer with learning rate as $10^{-5}$.
+Further, the cosine annealing schedule\cite{loshchilov2016sgdr} is employed to train PTCT while baseline methods are trained as described in their papers.
+And we train PTCT for 630 and 41 epoches in Radar Echo GuangZhou and HKO-7, respectively.